Cocker Spaniel Puppy Training

 But can you believe it, some puppies don't know how to play?

-Fetch! - throwing a ball and having your dog return with it doesn't always come naturally; sometimes, you need to give them a clue!
+Fetch! - throwing a ball and having your dog return with it doesn't always come naturally; sometimes, you must give them a clue!

-Tug of War - if your dog shows signs of aggression or dominance, you'd be well-advised to tone this down a little.
+Tug of War - if your dog shows signs of aggression or dominance, you'd be well-advised to slightly tone this game down.
 Otherwise, it's an excellent game for tiring them out!
 You can still play, but there are rules to follow.

 Find It! is very similar to hide and seek, except, in this case, I hide treats all over the house and let him sniff them out - it's what Cockers do naturally.
 It's excellent for stimulating the mind!